ternaus/ternaus.github.io/_posts/2020-07-10-Fresh-grads-compensation.markdown

 * L5: Senior
 * L6: Staff

-**Q**: What about people that have big tech companies as their first industry full-time position?
+#### Q: What about people that have big tech companies as their first industry full-time position?
 What level will they be considered?
 **A**: Fresh grads without a Ph.D. are considered for L3.
 Fresh grads with a Ph.D. are considered for L4.

-**Q**: Is it true that researchers are paid more than engineers?
+#### Q: Is it true that researchers are paid more than engineers?
 **A**: No, it is not.
 Pay grades are precisely the same.

-**Q**: What if you have a Ph.D., have 100500 publications at the top conferences, and move to the industry, will they consider me for L5?
+#### Q: What if you have a Ph.D., have 100500 publications at the top conferences, and move to the industry, will they consider me for L5?
 **A**: If you get an offer, it will be an offer for L4.
 Publications may improve your chances of getting into the interviewing pipeline, but they will not affect the $$$ in the offer.

 ## What are the numbers?